Pima County has taken significant steps to look after the well-being of its citizens

 Wonderware Customer First support includes on-site support, which assists Pima County address problems as they come up.
 It also provides access to Wonderware software engineers as Pima upgrades and expands its Wonderware-based wastewater reclamation solution.

 Wonderware West and EMA, the system integrator for Pima County, worked closely to architect the system and implement best practices,” said Brian Farmer, senior systems consultant at Wonderware West.
 “Pima County embraced the technology and ran with it.
-Every once and a while they came across a technical hurtle, and they called on us for answers.
+Every once and a while they came across a technical hurdle, and they called on us for answers.
 Together we’ve really designed a great system for Pima

 Wonderware Helps Pima County Improve Operations & Cut Costs